 Many courses have stated prerequisites, the criteria for admission to a course.
 The intent of prerequisites is to ensure that students have the level of skill and knowledge that will assure them reasonable success in the course.
 Prerequisites may be specific high school or college courses, certification from a particular organization or agency, successful completion of a developmental course, or employment in a certain field.
-Prerequisites may be waived, however, with permission of the department chair or program manager in cases where the student has obtained the skill or knowledge outside of the classroom or at other institutions.
+Prerequisites (with the exception of developmental prerequisites) may be waived, however, with permission of the Department Chair or Program Manager in cases where the student has obtained the skill or knowledge outside of the classroom or at other institutions.